-Before we get to the list, though, there are two important rules:
+Before we get to the list, two important rules:

-- parka you can wear over your other clothes
+- Insulated parka you can wear over your other clothes

 - 2 pairs of wool or synthetic hiking socks

-- Nalgene water bottle (no steel, and no fancy drinking valves)
+- Nalgene water bottle (no metal, and no fancy drinking valves)

 - 2 closed-cell foam sleeping pads